 To provide housing and offer support to lone pregnant women and mothers with young children.
 To help mothers move forward to a positive future.

-2. Causeway House is situated at 30 Belmont Road and is a hostel for mothers and babies.
+2. Causeway House is a hostel for mothers and babies.
 Mothers can be accommodated for a maximum of 18 months.
 There is a Caretaker on the premises.

 What accommodation is available

 6. Causeway House has eight units of accommodation, some are single rooms and some are two roomed units.

 Are residential qualifications necessary

 7. Residential qualifications are not necessary, however, if a person has very recently arrived in Jersey, then it might not be appropriate unless she is able to support herself financially.

 At which stage of pregnancy can a woman move into Causeway

 8. Provided there is space at the House then it is possible for women who have confirmed they are pregnant to move there.
 Causeway cannot accept people who were already pregnant when they arrived in Jersey to live.

 9. Initially, a contract for a six month stay is arranged.
 It is possible to extend this period up to a maximum of 18 months.

 10. A person is expected to give one weeks notice.